 Do you sell online?
 Do you have a website and an Amazon storefront?
-If so then this post is for you.
+If so, then this post is for you.

-Many vendors wonder if for both Google and Amazon they should use the same SEO techniques.
+Many vendors wonder if, for both Google and Amazon, they should use the same SEO techniques.
 Although they are both search engines based – in part – on keyword rankings, they are extremely different.
 So the basic answer is no.

 Why?
 Became the two search algorithms used are very different.

 Google wants to deliver the best possible answer to a searcher’s question with the most valuable information.
-The algorithm is then focuses on website content, online credibility, authority of the webpage, page quality, and mobile-friendliness.
+The algorithm is then focused on website content, online credibility, the authority of the webpage, page quality, and mobile-friendliness.
 It takes a lot into account and gets very granular.
 There are more than 200 different ranking factors taken into consideration.

 The backbone of the Amazon algorithm – known as A9 – is identifying the needs of shoppers and showcasing the items that searchers are most likely to buy.
 That’s it.
 Reputation etc. still matters (as we’ll get to later) but in a very different way.

-While there are probably more differences you will need to take into account as you build a more robust, long term SEO strategy for both your e-commerce website and your Amazon store and Amazon listings here we are going to take a closer look at the five most important.
+While there are probably more differences, you will need to take into account as you build a more robust, long term SEO strategy for both your e-commerce website and your Amazon store and Amazon listings here we are going to take a closer look at the five most important.

 Keyword Density and Repetitions

 Amazon, however, is almost the exact opposite.
-You just need to use the keyword once-in the title – and MAYBE once in the description bullet points of your product page-and you are in.
-That’s because in Amazon’s search universe the keywords used in the title and bullet points matter the most.
+You just need to use the keyword once in the title – and MAYBE once in the description bullet points of your product page – and you are in.
+That’s because, in Amazon’s search universe, the keywords used in the title and bullet points matter the most.

 This does mean that you will need to approach writing product descriptions differently for each listing.
-Not only will copying over product descriptions from your website trigger possible duplicate content issues in Google search it is likely that, if you have written it correctly, it will be too keyword dense for Amazon.
+Not only will copying over product descriptions from your website trigger possible duplicate content issues in Google search, but it is also likely that, if you have written it correctly, it will be too keyword dense for Amazon.
 Take the time to write everything twice.
 It’s a pain, but the ROI will be worth it.

 External Traffic Benefits

 For Google SERPs ranking, driving external traffic to your pages counts a lot.
-For Google, the more online sources make reference to your content the better, because it means that your websites are helpful, engaging and serving the community.
+For Google, the more online sources make reference to your content, the better, because it means that your websites are helpful, engaging and serving the community.